-FBI arrests Steele dossier sub-source as part of Durham investigation
+Durham charges Steele dossier sub-source with five counts of making false statements to the FBI

 Danchenko is expected to make his initial court appearance in federal court in Alexandria, Virginia, on Thursday

-Federal agents arrested an analyst who contributed to the unverified anti-Trump dossier Thursday as part of Special Counsel John Durham’s investigations into the origins of the probe into whether the Trump campaign colluded with Russia to influence the 2016 presidential election.
+Federal agents arrested the primary sub-source who contributed to the unverified anti-Trump dossier Thursday as part of Special Counsel John Durham’s investigations into the origins of the probe into whether the Trump campaign colluded with Russia to influence the 2016 presidential election.

+Danchenko's arrest is linked to a federal grand jury indictment in the U.S. District Court for the Eastern District of Virginia.
+Durham is charging Danchenko, a Russian citizen residing in Virginia, with five counts of making false statements to the FBI.
+The charges stemmed from statements Danchenko made relating to the sources he used in providing information to an investigative firm in the United Kingdom.

-Igor Danchenko was arrested Thursday by FBI agents, Fox News confirmed.
-Danchenko is expected to make his initial court appearance in federal court in Alexandria, Virginia, Thursday afternoon.
+Danchenko is scheduled to make his first court appearance before U.S. Magistrate Judge Theresa C. Buchanan Thursday afternoon.

 GRAHAM: FBI LIED TO FISA COURT, LIED TO CONGRESS ABOUT DOSSIER